gonzae/modui-calendar-pane/README.md

 #### `firstVisibleMonth`

-`Number` A zero based index reference to the month that should be initially displayed (e.g. 0 = Jan, 11 = Dec) if there is no selected date.
-Defaults to the current month.
-If there is a selectedDate, the selectedDate month will be displayed.
+`Date` A date that has the year and month set to the initial month that you want to display initially.
+The value of `firstVisibleMonth` defaualts to none.
+If `firstVisibleMonth` is not set and there is a `selectedDate`, the `selectedDate` month will be displayed initially.
+Finally if neither of those are set the current month is displayed initially.

 #### `selectedDate`

 `Date` The date to display as the current selected date.
-Defaults to none.
-If a selectedDate is set it will override the `firstVisibleMonth`.
+No default.

 #### `maxDate`

 `Date` The maximum date to which the calendar can be selected.
+No default.

 #### `minDate`

 `Date` The minimum date to which the calendar can be selected.
+No default.

 #### `getDateClasses`

 `Function` A callback that is invoked for upon rendering each day in the calendar.
-It is passed a date object representing that day and should return a string of space separted css classes to be added to that day element.
-Defaults to none.
+It is passed a date object representing that day and should return a string of space separated css classes to be added to that day element.
+No default.

 #### `dayLabels`